opencadc/tap/cadc-tap-tmp/README.md

 org.opencadc.tap.tmp.HttpStorageManager.certificate = {certificate file name}
 ```
 For the HttpStorageManager, the result will be PUT to that same URL and requires
-an X509 cliejnt certificate to authenticate.
+an X509 client certificate to authenticate.
 The certificate is located in
 {user.home}/.ssl/{certificate file name}.

 The HttpStorageManager ResultStore implementation supports a user-specified job